-Friday night is Homemade Pizza Night in our house!
+Friday Night is Homemade Pizza Night in our house!
 This is more than just a recipe!
-It’s my Complete Process, including all the tips and tricks I use to easily make delicious homemade pizza every week.
+It’s my Complete Process, a full guide to cooking pizza at home including all the tips and tricks I use to easily make delicious homemade pizza every week.
 All the steps, from the crust, sauce, cheese and toppings are completely made from scratch.
 But, I’ll show you ways to cut corners if you want to, and how to use your freezer and your pantry so it’s not all the work in one night.
 It’s the best pizza in town, homemade made easy, right from your own kitchen!

 What seems like forever ago, in our long ago life before the pandemic, we would often go to my in-laws house at some point over the weekend.
 Those days were filled with swimming, cousins, fishing, kayaking, ice fishing in the winter, and often ordering pizza.
 In the isolating months of March and April, I longed for the simple days of bringing the kids over for pizza night.
 We had to start some new traditions at home with just the 4 of us.
 Family Pizza Night was officially born.